zacfukuda/minamoto/README.md

 The theme is tested only with the latest version of Wordpress.
 There is no guarantee that the theme works with non-latest version of Wordpress.
 For the test environment, please refer to [Test Environment](#test-environment) section.

-### No Liting & JS Testing
+### No Linting & JS Testing

-For now there is linting for CSS & JS and no test program for JS files.
-At the time of this writting, the developer has no intention to implement these feature any time soon.
+Now there is no linting for CSS & JS and no test program for JS files, and the developer has no intention to implement these features any time soon.

 ### Not for Child Theme or Parent theme

-The theme is being developed to be used as your sole custom theme.
+The theme is developed to be your sole custom theme.
 Therefore, the theme might not work properly if you use it as the parent theme of child or child theme itself.

-It is possible to customize the theme in accordance with your preference for those purpose, however, it requires much work.
+It is possible to customize the theme in accordance with your preference for parent/child theme purpose, however, doing so requires a lot of work.

 ## Test Environment
 - Node & NPM: 10.15.0 & 6.4.1